parthjhalani11/python-data-engineering/README.md

 ## Project Overview

 This repository contains a series of Python practice exercises and a mini end-to-end data cleaning project.
-It is designed to help learn Python basics and core data engineering concepts such as text parsing, data cleaning, deduplication, and basic pipeline structuring.
+It is designed to learn Python fundamentals and core data engineering concepts such as text parsing, data cleaning, deduplication, defensive coding, and basic pipeline structuring.

 ---